cloke/peel/README.md

 - [ ] Most of the git UI could be reused in the github package.
 Should probably make GitUI package.
 - [X] Look at organizing tool specific code into local packages
 - [ ] TaskRunner should handle stdError and report back to the user
+- [ ] TaskRunner launch code should provide a stream of results.
 - [ ] Hook github view into debugger window
 - [ ] Figure out what would make sense for iOS / iPad
   - [ ] Most of the github view will work on mobile, but the git package needs to be reworked to not require MacOS and optionally provide views not tied to system calls.